 As stated above, the United States generally taxes U.S taxpayers on their worldwide income.
 When a U.S. taxpayer owns part of a Cayman Islands corporation, distributions, such as dividends to the owner, are part of the owner's taxable income.
 In general, the United States does not tax or place reporting burdens on foreign corporations solely because they have U.S. taxpayers as shareholders.
-If a shareholder of a Cayman Islands corporation, the Cayman Islands corporation, typically dividends.
+If a shareholder of a Cayman Islands corporation is a U.S. taxpayer, that U.S. taxpayer is obligated to report any income earned from the Cayman Island corporation, typically dividends.
 Shareholders may also earn capital gains from the sale of stock.
 Unless an exception applies, as discussed below, a shareholder is not taxed on earnings of a corporation in which he owns shares until the corporation makes a distribution, such as a dividend.
 This can allow some taxpayers to defer some tax obligations.